My other websites:

-From: Hans B. Gottschalk, "Eudemus and the Peripatos".
-In Eudemus of Rhodes.
-Edited by Bodnár István and Fortenbaugh William W., New Brunswick: Transaction Publishers 2002. pp. 25-37
+From: Hans B. Gottschalk, "Eudemus and the Peripatos", in: István Bodnár and William W. Fortenbaugh (eds.), Eudemus of Rhodes, New Brunswick: Transaction Publishers 2002, pp. 25-37.

 "Theophrastus continued Aristotle's work on logic, making improvements, but also important modifications.
 Regarding statements, he distinguished between those that are singular and those that are particular, maintaining that the former are definite and the latter indefinite.
 Affirmations with a privative predicate he called ek metatheseô.
 In regard to the categorical syllogism, Theophrastus added five moods to the canonical four of the first figure.
 The five are those of the indirect first figure, which is equivalent to the later fourth figure.
 They are neither perfect nor undemonstrated and are mentioned by Aristotle only in passing.
 Theophrastus also held that the first mood of the third figure has two different forms.
 In the same figure he proposed another order of the moods based on the directness of their proofs.
 In modal logic, Theophrastus maintained against Aristotle that the universal negative problematic premise (that of one-sided possibility) converts just as do the assertoric universal negative and the necessary.
 In the case of syllogisms constructed from premises of different modalities, he held that the conclusion in every case follows the weaker premise (peiorem-rule), while according to Aristotle it follows the major premise.
 In connection with the Academic search for eide, Theophrastus developed a special logical form, the prosleptic syllogism, which cannot be reduced to a categorical syllogism.
 One proposition contains potentially a third term, which is made explicit in a second proposition; and the two propositions together yield a conclusion.
 Theophrastus also did more systematic research in hypothetical syllogistic than Aristotle, and almost certainly influenced the Stoics.
 But he remained an Aristotelian, concerning himself mainly with the logic of terms and not that of propositions."